DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Benign lymphoplasmacytic plaque was first described in 2009, with few reported cases.
-It is defined by chronic skin lesions, either solitary or in clusters, that have characteristic dense lymphocytic and polyclonal plasma cell infiltrates on biopsy.
+It is defined by one or more chronic skin lesions, either solitary or in clusters, that have characteristic dense lymphocytic and polyclonal plasma cell infiltrates on biopsy.

 Benign lymphoplasmacytic plaque has also been called cutaneous lymphoplasmacytic lymphoma, pretibial lymphoplasmacytic plaque and primary cutaneous plasmacytosis.

 Benign lymphoplasmacytic plaque has mostly been reported to affect female children between the ages of 7 and 15.
 Isolated cases have been described in adult males over the age of 60.
 It seems to predominantly affect people of Caucasian descent, although cases have also been described in Japanese, African and South Asian (Indian) children.